PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 08:03:34
+Last updated: 2024-04-11 08:04:11
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco